DuckDuckPig/CH-ACWE/README.md

 - The Jupyter Notebook `Scaling Samples.ipynb` will generate, display, and save a figure showing the effects of spatial decimation for the files specified in the second cell \(`In[2]`\)
   - The figures will be saved in a folder within the project space that the notebook creates
   - User will need to adjust the variables in the second cell (`In[2]`) to point to the correct directories.

+### Effects Across Small Temporal Changes
+The tools in the folder `TemporalEffects/Analysis/` can be used to determine the consistency of ACWE segmentation across short time spans where CH evolution is expected to be minimal.
+This can be used to determine how consistent ACWE is in identifying and segmenting CH regions.

+- The script `analizeTempEffects.py` generates an `.npz` file which outlines the similarity of segmentation at the specified scale (the default 1/8th spatial resolution), compared to ACWE segmentation at the same scale generated from all EUV images in the same CR that are within +-12 hours.
+  - This script will return the IOU, SSIM, GCE, and LCE for each segmentation compared to the succeeding and preceding 12 hours of segmentations.
+  - Before running this script be sure to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories.
+- The Jupyter Notebook `visulization_earlyData.ipynb` generates a plot from the data created by `analizeTempEffects.py` for a block of CRs.
+- The Jupyter Notebook `visulization_earlyData.ipynb` generates a plot from the data created by `analizeTempEffects.py` for the specific CR the user chooses in the `Key Variables` cell.
+- The Jupyter Notebook `visulization_IndividualExamples-SingleCR.ipynb` generates a plot showing the IOU into the future for each user-specified entry in the user-specified CR.
+Both variables are in the `Key Variables` cell.